Thanos-png/IMDB-ML-Classifiers/README.md

 - Uses **decision stumps** as weak learners.
 - Each weak learner classifies reviews based on the presence/absence of a single word.
 - Weighted voting of multiple weak learners improves accuracy.

+### Stacked Bidirectional RNN Implementation
+- Uses a **Stacked Bidirectional GRU** network for sequential text classification.
+- Each review is represented as a **sequence of token indices**, processed using **pre-trained word embeddings**.
+- The **GRU layers** capture contextual dependencies in both forward and backward directions.
+- A **global max pooling layer** extracts the most important features from the hidden states.
+- The final classification is performed using a **fully connected layer with softmax activation**.

 ## 📈 Results & Analysis
 ### Custom adaboost metrics